obsidian-html/obsidian-html.github.io/md/index.md

 You can also just use the scroll bar or the arrow keys if you want

 ## Notice the url
 There is a `?path=` part in the link that allows you to open the same set of tabs after a refresh.

+## Closing tabs
+When you click on a new link in an earlier tab, all the open tabs after it will be closed.